-MOVE SUBPARTITION subpartition_name

-TABLESPACE tablespace name; '''
+ALTER TABLE table_name MOVE SUBPARTITION subpartition_name TABLESPACE tablespace name;

 The ALTER TABLE...MOVE PARTITION command moves a partition from its current tablespace to a different tablespace.
-The ALTER TABLE...MOVE PARTITION command can move partitions of a LIST, RANGE or HASH partitioned table.
+The ALTER TABLE...
+MOVE PARTITION command can move partitions of a LIST, RANGE or HASH partitioned table.

-The same behavior as previously described applies for the subpartition_name used with the move subpartition clause.
+The same behavior as previously described applies for the subpartition_name used with the MOVE SUBPARTITION clause.

-You must own the table to invoke alter Table...
-Move partition or alter Table...
-Move Subpartition.
+You must own the table to invoke ALTER TABLE...
+MOVE PARTITION OF ALTER TABLE...
+MOVE SUBPARTITION.